-For all DGPE calculations (see Section 1.5) in this Chapter, we have chosen J = 1, U = 1 and the initial conditions $|\psi_i|^2 = n_i(0) = 1$ with almost random phases of ψ_i , fixed such that $\varepsilon = 1$ by the procedure described in Section 2.3.
+For all DGPE calculations (see Section 1.5) in this Chapter, we have chosen J = 1, U = 1 and the initial conditions $|\psi_i|^2 = n_i(0) = 1$ with almost random phases of ψ_i , fixed such that the energy per one site $\varepsilon = 1$ (corresponding to the microcanonical temperature $T \sim 2...6$ dependent on the dimensionality of the lattice), see Eq.
+(1.17), by the procedure described in Section 2.3.
 With the above choice, the energy is nearly equally distributed among different sites and between the hopping and the interaction terms in Eq.
-(1.12).
+(1.14).
 This allows the system to stay in the ergodic regime without long-lived solitonic or breather-like solutions.
 (The experience with classical spin lattices [170, 171] indicates that many-body classical systems are generically ergodic and chaotic at energies corresponding to sufficiently high temperatures.)